fusion-jena/ScholarLensViz/README.md

 # ScholarLensViz
 This repository provides the source code for ScholarLensViz - an application that visualizes scholarly user profiles.
 It is built on-top of ScholarLens (https://doi.org/10.7717/peerj-cs.121), a text-mining pipeline that extracts competences from a user's publications.
-The output of ScholarLens is a semantic user profile in an RDF graph with entries that are connected to the Linked Oepn Data (LOD) cloud.
+The output of ScholarLens is a semantic user profile in an RDF graph with entries that are connected to the Linked Open Data (LOD) cloud.

 ## Prerequisites
 The user profiles created by ScholarLens needs to be added to a triple store, e.g., Apache Fuseki (https://jena.apache.org/documentation/fuseki2/).
 A REST API should be provided to be able to run SPARQL queries to obtain the competences.